 Over the past few years there has been a huge growth in other activities on offer in the area, fuelled by the beautiful surrounding countryside and majestic World Heritage Jurassic on which Weymouth is located about as centrally as you can get.
 Golf, cycling, walking, bowling, swimming, rock climbing, the list of opportunity for sport is endless.

 Many events take place throughout the year which are well worth planning your visit around.
-These range from Weymouth Carnival to The Dorset Seafood Festival and The Spirit of the Sea Maritime Festival to Beach MotoX when the beach comes alive to the roar of 100′s of high powered MotoX bikes, an amazing free event definitely not to be missed.
+These range from Fayre in the Square and The Wessex Folk Festival to The Dorset Seafood Festival and Weymouth Beach MotoX when the beach comes alive to the roar of 100′s of high powered MotoX bikes, an amazing free event definitely not to be missed.

 Weymouth Pavilion Theatre at the harbour end of The Esplanade offers a full fun packed programme of shows throughout the year and many other local groups put on cultural events throughout the year.

 For lovers of open spaces and the countryside Weymouth is just perfect.
 The town has two RSPB Nature Reserves both within walking distance of Wenlock House which are both meccas for bird watchers with many rare species regularly being sighted.

 Attractions this year include an amazing 100 metre observation tower that is sited next to the Pavilion Theatre with views towards the Jurassic Coast, The Sea Life Park’s themed marine displays revealing the fascinating habitats found beneath the waves, at Lodmoor Country Park as well as Sandworld, an international exhibition of truly awesum sand sculpture.